Mortgage rates sink to new 3-year lows on weak manufacturing data

 “It’s no longer just the inverted yield curve sending economic warning signals, but now a contraction in the manufacturing sector,” said Greg McBride, chief financial analyst at Bankrate.com.
 “The consumer remains strong, but as worries mount, this will keep the downward pressure on bond yields and mortgage rates.”

 Meanwhile, a slowdown in refinances caused mortgage applications to dwindle.
-According to the latest data from the Mortgage Bankers Association, the market composite index – a measure of total loan application volume – decreased 3.1% from a week earlier.
-The refinance index fell 7% from the previous week, while the purchase index rose 4%.
+According to the latest data from the Mortgage Bankers Association, the market composite index – a measure of total loan application volume – decreased 3.1 percent from a week earlier.
+The refinance index fell 7 percent from the previous week, while the purchase index rose 4 percent.

-The refinance share of mortgage activity accounted for 60.4% of all applications.
+The refinance share of mortgage activity accounted for 60.4 percent of all applications.

-“Mortgage applications decreased 3.1% last week, as a modest gain in purchase activity was offset by a pullback in refinances,” said Bob Broeksmit, MBA president and chief executive.
-“Despite a leveling off in applications in recent weeks, refinances were still up 152% from last year, and purchase applications were 5% higher.
-With rates at levels not seen in nearly three years, we expect a 15% increase in mortgage originations in 2019.”
+“Mortgage applications decreased 3.1 percent last week, as a modest gain in purchase activity was offset by a pullback in refinances,” said Bob Broeksmit, MBA president and chief executive.
+“Despite a leveling off in applications in recent weeks, refinances were still up 152 percent from last year, and purchase applications were 5 percent higher.
+With rates at levels not seen in nearly three years, we expect a 15 percent increase in mortgage originations in 2019.”

 Send questions/comments to the editors.